Part 1 | Part 2 | Part 3 | Part 4 | Part 5 | Part 6 | Examples

 Summary: Disney's Animated Collaborations with Pixar

 In summary, Disney's run of successful animations with Pixar are provided below.
 Their first five feature films grossed more than $2.5 billion (worldwide), giving Pixar the highest per film average gross of any production company at the time.

 See detailed chart here: The Pixar-Disney Animations

-Pixar has released 13 films from 2001 on that have been eligible for the Animated Feature Film Oscar award.
+Pixar has released 14 films from 2001 on that have been eligible for the Animated Feature Film Oscar award.
 Of them, only three have failed to garner a nomination - both a sequel and a prequel: Cars 2 (2011) and Monsters University (2013), and then The Good Dinosaur (2015).
 Pixar/Disney's The Good Dinosaur (2015) marked the first time that Pixar released two feature films in the same year.
 Its earlier 2015 film was the massive Oscar-winning hit Inside Out (2015).
-Next in the pipeline was Finding Dory (2016).
+Next in the pipeline was Finding Dory (2016) that broke records on its opening weekend - it was the most successful and highest-grossing animated feature film debut (in its opening weekend) of all-time at $135.1 million, unseating Shrek the Third (2007), at $121.6 million (domestic).
+[Note: Until now, Toy Story 3 (2010) was Pixar's biggest opening ever, with $110.3 million.]

 Eight of Pixar-Disney's films have won the Academy Award for Best Animated Feature Film (since the category was established in 2001): the 5th, 6th, 8th, 9th, 10th, 11th, 13th, and 15th Pixar films.
 And two of the films were nominated for the Academy Award for Best Picture (Up and Toy Story 3):